Adarsh-Kumar001/BridgeLabz-Training-AMTPL/README.md

 # 4/12/25

 - Studies about delegates and implemented it
 - Revised collections and oops

+# 5/12/25

+- Implemented custom ArrayList using array.
+- Added functions to add, remove, automatically grow the array.
+- Added few more functions to custom linked list.

+# 6/12/25

+- Fixed some bugs in custom linked list implementation
+- Revised everything studies till now.